Money

 Many school teachers are often absent.
 Additionally, there is elitist thinking in developing countries that must be questioned in order to educate more children.

-For example, Indian society values elitist thinking, so the education system doesn't focus on teaching the children the most basic skills.
+For example, Indian society values elitist thinking, so the education system doesn’t focus on teaching children the most basic skills.
 Instead, it is very academically demanding and directed towards only the most academically minded students.
 The result is that a large number of children without academic disposition are ignored.

 Also, parents must take care to ignore their incorrect economic assumptions that prevent many children from receiving basic education.
 In developing countries, parents believe it is better to spend their entire education budget on the most promising child than to support all of the children's educational needs.